Xharlie/pointnerf/README.md

 ```

 ## Updates ##
-1. To replace pycuda, we have implemented the pytorch cuda functions when using world coordinates to grouping neural points.
+1. To replace pycuda, we have implemented the pytorch cuda functions when using world coordinates to group neural points.
 Simply set wcoord_query=-1
 in your configuration file if the original setting is wcoord_query=1 (see dev_scripts/w_n360/chair_cuda.sh).
 2. We have received constructive feedbacks that when Point-NeRF use MVSNet to reconstruct point cloud, the point fusion after depth estimation by MVSNet will use the alpha channel information in the NeRF-Synthetic Dataset.
-It is due to the fact MVSNet cannot handle background very well.
-To improve the fairness, we  include new training scripts and results of PointNeRF + MVSNet when use background color for filtering.
-The results are similar to the ones previously reported.
+It is due to the fact that MVSNet cannot handle background very well.
+To improve the fairness, we include new training scripts and results of PointNeRF + MVSNet when using background color for filtering.
+The results (see below) are similar to the ones that are previously reported.

 | | Chair |	Drums	| Lego	| Mic	| Materials	| Ship	| Hotdog	| Ficus | Avg |
 | ---- | ---- | ---- | --- | ---- | ---- | ---- | ------- | ------- |------- |